SINCE 1948, THE CABLE INDUSTRY HAS BEEN A FORCE FOR AMERICAN INNOVATION.

 By the 1990s, the cable modem was introduced, making residential high-speed Internet access a reality in the U.S. The early 2000’s saw the benefits of cable’s massive investment to build high-capacity hybrid fiber-coax networks.
 Soon after, operators began delivering digital and HD video, high-speed Internet access, and two-way voice services to the home.

-Today, cable provides video entertainment, Internet connectivity, and digital telephone service to more than more than 56 million consumers.
+Today, cable provides video entertainment, Internet connectivity, and digital telephone service to millions of consumers.
 What began over a half century ago among a few visionary pioneers has led to the creation of approximately 800 programming networks viewed by over 93% of Americans.